AngusGaukrogerDev/AngusGaukrogerDev/README.md

-## 👋 Hi, I’m @AngusGaukrogerDev
+### Hey there! 👋

+I'm Angus Gaukroger, a passionate developer diving into the realms of code. 👨‍💻

-- 👀 I’m interested in...
-Web and Cloud Development
+- 🔭 I’m currently exploring the wonders of **Web and Cloud Development**.
-- 🌱 I’m currently learning...
-Next.js, Ubuntu
-- 💞️ I’m looking for ...
-Software Contracting Positions
+- 🌱 Currently leveling up with **Next.js** and embracing the world of **Ubuntu**.
+- 💼 Actively seeking exciting opportunities in **Software Contracting Positions**.
-- 📫 How to reach me ... angus@pitahayalabs.com
+- 📫 Reach out to me at: [angus@pitahayalabs.com](mailto:angus@pitahayalabs.com)

+Let's code something awesome together! 🚀

 <!---
 AngusGaukrogerDev/AngusGaukrogerDev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.